The Gullah Geechee Cultural Heritage Center

 The Gullah Geechee Cultural Heritage Center at Georgia Southern

-The Center will be a community anchor that focuses on Gullah Geechee people and connects the past and present through interaction and outreach across generations.
-The physical space, combined with the knowledge and ideas of the community, is designed to instill pride, increase awareness and understanding, sustain preservation of language and cultural assets, and serve as a vehicle to tell the Gullah Geechee story to the surrounding community and beyond.
+Mission Statement: The Gullah Geechee Cultural Heritage Center celebrates and preserves Gullah Geechee culture along the South Georgia region of the Gullah Geechee Corridor.
+We are a community anchor that focuses on Gullah Geechee people and connects the past and present through interaction, academic research, and outreach across generations.
+The physical space, combined with the knowledge and ideas of the community instills pride, increases awareness and understanding, sustains preservation of language and cultural assets, and serves as a vehicle to tell the Gullah Geechee story to the surrounding community and beyond.
+The Center honors myriad contributions made by Gullah Geechee people, provides educational resources for all, promotes scholarship and research, and serves as a model for national reconciliation and reparations.

-To this end, the Office of the Provost seeks to partner with the Gullah/Geechee Cultural Heritage Corridor Commission in the creation of a recognized Cultural Heritage Center.
+In 2021, the Gullah/Geechee Cultural Heritage Corridor Commission recognized the Georgia Southern University Gullah Geechee Cultural Heritage Center as an approved partner.
 The Corridor was designated by the Gullah/Geechee Cultural Heritage Act, passed by Congress on October 12, 2006.
 The Corridor stretches across 27 counties in North Carolina, South Carolina, Georgia, and Florida.

 Academic Research and the Gullah Geechee